gingofthesouth/Stripper/README.md

 - Types: Green (Swift)
 - Comments: Yellow (with the current comment highlighted in bold)

+### To Do

+1. Add testing.
+Normally I would have up front but this morphed from a personal tool I was making on the fly to deciding to refactor and release it for others to use.
+2. Add support for more languages.

 ## 🔒 License

 MIT © [Ernest Cunningham]